Ben Mor Coigach

 Ben Mor Coigach (Beinn Mhòr na Còigich) is the highest point along a ridge rising steeply from Loch Broom, in the far northwest of Scotland.
 It rises above the Coigach peninsula in the county of Ross and Cromarty, 10 kilometres northwest of Ullapool, reaching a height of 743 m.
-Its coastal position, combined with its high topographic prominence to height ratio, provides a spectacular panorama, sweeping from Ullapool across to the Summer Isles and north over the Coigach to the distinctive peaks of the Assynt, as well as more distant views to Skye and the Outer Hebrides, conditions permitting.
+Its coastal position, combined with its high topographic prominence to height ratio, provides a spectacular panorama, sweeping from Ullapool across to the Summer Isles and north over Coigach to the distinctive peaks of Assynt, as well as more distant views to Skye and the Outer Hebrides, conditions permitting.
 The area is a Scottish Wildlife Trust nature reserve.

 Ascents

-Ben Mor Coigach can be climbed from Bleughasary (where there is a car park) to the southeast, or from Culnacraig to the southwest.
+Ben Mor Coigach can be climbed from Blughasary (where there is a car park) to the southeast, or from Culnacraig to the southwest.

-From Bleughasary, hikers must follow a 4x4 track (shown on the OS map) as far as Loch Eadar dha Bheinn, then pass the outflow east of the loch and head up onto the east ridge.
-From here the route passes over the Speicin Coinnich and onto a large and flat summit area.
-The Speicin Coinnich is quite exposed but not as steep as it may appear from below.
+From Blughasary, hikers must follow a 4x4 track (shown on the OS map) as far as Loch Eadar dha Bheinn, then pass the outflow east of the loch and head up onto the east ridge.
+From here the route passes over the Speicein Coinnich and onto a large and flat summit area.
+Speicein Coinnich is quite exposed but not as steep as it may appear from below.

 A more popular starting point, albeit requiring a longer drive in via Achiltibuie, is from Culnacraig.
 One option follows the line of a long ridge towards the summit of Sgùrr an Fhidhleir (the Fiddler), which is commonly traversed via its south face before the ascent of Ben Mor Coigach from the northeast, or climbed together with Ben Mor Coigach.
 A more direct but at times steeper route rises east from Culnacraig in just two kilometres to the ridge's southwestern peak of Speicein nan Garbh Choireachan (738 metres).
 From here hikers follow the impressive and exposed crest of the ridge, drop down to a col and rise up northward to the summit, before dropping to the next saddle and turning west along the spur between the two deep burns (Allt) running back to Culnacraig.